MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 `which customers got most discounts`
 `group the current records by name and location`

+Learn more about analysis tabs in [Analyze data in lists with help from Copilot](analysis-assist.md).

 ### Example prompts

 Your questions to Copilot vary depending on your role, current task, the processes that your organization follows, and how you express yourself in words.
 The following are examples that show different ways of asking questions in the chat pane that can inspire you to write your own questions based on your situation.